Dr Lisa Smithstead

 My research has primarily focused on the relationships between literature, gender and audiences in the early and interwar periods, looking at intermedial exchanges between women's film and print culture.
 My monograph titled Off to the Pictures: Cinemagoing, Women’s Writing and Movie Culture in Interwar Britain was published with Edinburgh University Press in 2016.
 The book explores women’s intermedial fictions surrounding the first three decades of UK film culture.
 It gives new understanding to female-created cultures of cinema and their influence on women’s everyday lives through an original exploration of short stories, middlebrow and modernist literature, tabloid criticism, and a wealth of ephemera.

 My current research focuses on archives, women’s creative labour, and feminist film historiography.
 This work is primarily focused on a case study of the archival histories of Vivien Leigh (1913-1967), reframing one of the twentieth century’s most iconic female stars through her diverse and dispersed archives.
-In July 2018 I was awarded an AHRC Early Career Leadership Fellowship for the Reframing Vivien Leigh: stardom, archives and acess project, which will run for 20 months from January 2019, and involves collaborative partnerships with the University of Exeter and the Royal Albert Memorial Museum, The Bill Douglas Cinema Museum, Topsham Museum, and curatorial experts at the Victoria & Albert Museum.
+In July 2018 I was awarded an AHRC Early Career Leadership Fellowship for the Reframing Vivien Leigh: stardom, archives and acess project, which ran for 20 months from January 2019, and involved collaborative partnerships with the University of Exeter and the Royal Albert Memorial Museum, The Bill Douglas Cinema Museum, Topsham Museum, and curatorial experts at the Victoria & Albert Museum.
 The project explores regional film histories and curatorial practice for preserving women's star legacies.
-It will include a project symposium, public exhibitions, and the creation of a variety of new digital resources -- including a new podcast series and Story Map resource tracing the movement of archival objects from Hollywood film sets to regional museums.
-The project will produce detailed new research around museum artefacts that tell of Leigh's unique South West connections and meanings - including costumes, correspondence, scrapbooks and memorabilia -- and the curatorial stories that have resulted in their acquisition and regional significance.
+It included a project symposium, public exhibitions, and the creation of a variety of new digital resources -- including a new podcast series and Story Map resource tracing the movement of archival objects from Hollywood film sets to regional museums.
+The project produced detailed new research around museum artefacts that tell of Leigh's unique South West connections and meanings - including costumes, correspondence, scrapbooks and memorabilia -- and the curatorial stories that have resulted in their acquisition and regional significance.
+You can explore project outputs at Reframing Vivien Leigh.

 My book on the topic, titled Reframing Vivien Leigh: stardom, gender and the archive, is forthcoming with Oxford University Press in 2020.